International Diploma in Risk Management - Revised Syllabus

 Students have 3 years to complete the Diploma modules 3 - 6.

 An indicative study time for the qualification is between 180 and 200 hours per module.
-Students can submit assignments when they are ready but must successfully complete modules 3-5 before proceeding to module 6 within this timeframe.
+Students can submit assignments when they are ready but must successfully complete modules 3-5 before proceeding to module 6 and obtaining access to the learning materials within this timeframe.

 Self-directed distance learning